 (b) For any given Trading Hour when a Scheduling Coordinator’s metered CAISO Demand is less than or equal to 500 MW in a particular LAP, that Scheduling Coordinator shall not be subject to the Interim Scheduling Charge.

-(c) For metered CAISO Demand by Participating Loads.
+(c) For metered CAISO Demand by Participating Loads and Proxy Demand Resources.

 (d) For metered CAISO Demand that is MSS Load following Demand.